 Nitrogen is found in stars, plants, animals, and even our own DNA.
 Although we usually think of the air we breathe as only oxygen, it is actually 78% nitrogen.

-Although nitrogen is mostly good for us and our planet, too much nitrogen can be toxic, like many elements.
+Although nitrogen is mostly good for us and our planet, too much nitrogen can be toxic, as is the case with many elements.

 How was nitrogen discovered?